-art created by each student.
+гг Γ art created by each student.
 Literacy was linked with the project as students described their favorite piece of art.
 Teachers and students participated in the virtual programming offered by The American Visionary Art Museum and the Walters Art Gallery.
 MSDE provided many virtual workshops.
-Students had the opportunity to display artwork at local venues: Kent County Public Library Art Show, KidSpot, and Easels & Mats Exhibits Partnered with Kent Cultural Alliance for an artist to create a series of videos to use with students in grades 4 and 5 Arts in Motion community organization met monthly with Fine Arts teachers The local arts council funded and produced a series of video workshops/clas ses using local artists to help teach a curriculum based class for the Fine Arts Teachers
+Students had the opportunity to display artwork at local venues: Kent County Public Library Art Show, KidSpot, and Easels & Mats Exhibits Partnered with Kent Cultural Alliance for an artist to create a series of KCPS heavily depends on the support of the Local Arts Council and the many local donations they have secured for field experiences.
+Support is needed to sustain this effort after grant funding is not available.
+Kent Cultural Alliance for an artist to create organization met monthly with Fine Arts teachers The local arts council funded and produced a series of video workshops/clas ses using local artists to help teach a curriculum based class for the Fine Arts Teachers